Creamy Garlic Parmesan Potatoes (Easy Dauphinoise Potatoes)

 How to make dauphinoise potatoes

-These creamy scalloped potatoes look and taste very classy, but they are very easy to make in a just four simple steps.
-Then you can bake them in just 25 minutes.
+These creamy garlic dauphinoise potatoes look and taste very classy, but they are very easy to make in just five simple steps.

-- Pour half of the mixture into a baking dish and sprinkle with some of the cheese.
+Step 3: Layer in a baking dish with cheese.
+Pour half of the mixture into a smallish baking dish.
+Season well with salt and pepper, then sprinkle with some of the cheese.

 - a slow-cooked meat with a rich gravy, like lamb shanks.

-- some kind of crispy schnitzel like this mustard parmesan crispy chicken.
+- A crispy schnitzel such as mustard parmesan crispy chicken.
 Make a simple fresh green salad to go with it and you have a simple but amazing meal that’s definitely worthy of serving to guests.

 More easy potato side dishes

-- Looking for another show stopping potato side?
-Try this potato bake with bacon.
-They’re like a less creamy version of dauphinoise potatoes, but just as delicious.
+- This potato bake with bacon is like a less creamy version of dauphinoise potatoes.

-- If you’re looking for something a little different, try these mini garlic and parmesan hasselback potatoes!
+- Looking for something classy but different?
+Try these mini garlic and parmesan hasselback potatoes!

 - salt and pepper